 DARYL GRISGRABER, SENIOR ADVOCATE

-Prior to joining RI, Daryl worked at a local NGO in Cairo where she managed projects providing refugees with legal assistance and psychosocial services.
-She also spent six years at Amnesty International USA where she handled several aspects of the organization’s refugee program including legal support to asylum seekers, advocacy on domestic and international refugee policy, and crisis response development.
-Earlier, Daryl was the executive director of a small research-oriented NGO that provided services to refugees and asylum seekers in detention in the United States.
-She has a master’s degree from the University of Texas at Austin.
+Daryl Grisgraber is a senior advocate at Refugees International where she focuses on the Middle East, particularly on the refugee crises resulting from the conflicts in Iraq, Syria, and Yemen.
+She has done extensive field research throughout the region, particularly in Iraq, Syria, Jordan, and Turkey.
+Prior to joining Refugees International, Daryl worked at a local NGO in Cairo, Egypt where she managed a program that provides refugees with legal assistance and psychosocial services.
+She worked for six years at Amnesty International USA, where she handled several aspects of the organization’s refugee program, including legal support to asylum seekers, advocacy on domestic and international refugee policy, and crisis response development.
+Before joining Amnesty, Daryl was the executive director of a small research-oriented NGO that provided services to refugees and asylum seekers in detention in the United States.
+She has a master’s degree in Middle Eastern Studies from the University of Texas at Austin.

 Alexandra Lamarche, Advocate

 Alexandra Lamarche joined Refugees International in October 2017 as the Advocate focusing on Sub-Saharan Africa and Peacekeeping.
 Prior to joining the RI team, Alexandra held various positions in the Canadian government and worked on issues of conflict, reconciliation and migration in the Central African Republic, Chad, Lebanon, Mauritania, Côté d'Ivoire and Uganda.
 She holds a Masters in Conflict, Security and Development from the University of Sussex in the UK and Bachelor of Social Sciences in Conflict Studies and Human Rights from the University of Ottawa, Canada.
 Alexandra is fluent in both French and English.